Religion in Zambia: Christianity

+The 2022 census reported that 98.0% from Zambia's population are Christian, while 74.5% of Zambians are Protestant (mainly Pentecostal and Seventh day-Adventist), 17.9% were Roman Catholic and 5.6% were Jehovah's Witnesses.

-Christianity is believed to have arrived in Zambia in the form of European Protestant missionaries and African explorers during the mid of 19th century.
+Christianity is believed to have arrived in Zambia in the form of European Protestant missionaries and African explorers during the mid-19th century.
 David Livingstone was a Scottish missionary who did pioneering missionary work that brought the attention of Africa to the Western world.
 Livingstone inspired abolitionists of the slave trade, explorers and missionaries.
 He led the way in Central Africa to missionaries who initiated the education and health care for Africans.
 Many African chiefs and tribes held him in high esteem and it was one of the major reasons for facilitating relations between them and the British.

 Zambia is officially a Christian nation according to the 1996 constitution, but a wide variety of religious traditions exist.
 Traditional religious thought blends easily with Christian beliefs in many of the country's syncretic churches.
 Christian denominations include: Presbyterianism, Catholic, Anglican, Pentecostal, New Apostolic Church, Lutheran, Seventh-day Adventist, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, Branhamism, and a variety of Evangelical denominations.
 These grew, adjusted and prospered from the original Catholic missionary settlements (Portuguese influences) in the east from Mozambique and Anglicanism (English and Scottish influences) from the south.
 Except for some technical positions (e.g. physicians), Western missionary roles have been assumed by native believers.
 Zambia has one of the largest communities of Jehovah's Witnesses in Africa with over 200,000 members.

 Baháʼí Faith

-The Association of Religion Data Archives (relying on World Christian Encyclopedia) reported Zambia as having the eighth highest population of followers of the Baháʼí Faith, with 241,100, representing 1.80% of the population, placing it at fourth overall in that measure, in 2010.
-However the official website of the Bahá'í Community of Zambia reported 4,000 Bahá'ís in 2018 and the UNdata reported 3,891 Bahá'ís in 2015.
+The official website of the Bahá'í Community of Zambia reported 4,000 Bahá'ís in 2018 and the UNdata reported 3,891 Bahá'ís in 2015.

 The William Mmutle Masetlha Foundation, an organization founded in 1995 and run by the Zambian Baháʼí community, is particularly active in areas such as literacy and primary health care.
 The Maseltha Institute, its parent organization, was founded earlier in 1983.